Ethan Hawke

-Ethan Green Hawke (born November 6, 1970) is an American actor, author and film director.
-He has gained critical acclaim for his versatility across a wide range of roles, starring in both blockbusters and independent films.
-In a career on both stage and screen spanning more than four decades, Hawke has received numerous accolades, including a Daytime Emmy Award, as well as nominations for four Academy Awards, two Golden Globe Awards, a British Academy Film Award and a Tony Award.
+Ethan Green Hawke (born November 6, 1970) is an American actor, author, and filmmaker whose career on both stage and screen has spanned four decades.
+Known for his versatility across a range of roles and collaborations with director Richard Linklater, he has worked in both independent films and blockbusters.
+His accolades include a Daytime Emmy Award, in addition to nominations for five Academy Awards, two British Academy Film Awards, three Golden Globes, and a Tony Award.

-Hawke made his film debut at age fourteen in Explorers (1985) and gained wider recognition for his role as a student in Dead Poets Society (1989).
-During the 1990s, he established himself as a leading man with Ben Stiller's Reality Bites (1994), Andrew Niccol's Gattaca (1997), and Alfonso Cuarón's Great Expectations (1998).
-He earned a nomination for Academy Award for Best Supporting Actor for portraying a rookie police officer in the crime thriller Training Day (2001).
-Hawke collaborated with Richard Linklater in the acclaimed Before trilogy (1995–2013).
-The latter two films garnered him two Academy Award for Best Adapted Screenplay nominations.
-Hawke starred in Linklater's coming-of-age drama Boyhood (2014), earning nominations for the Academy Award and BAFTA Award for Best Supporting Actor.
+Hawke made his film debut at age fourteen in Explorers (1985) and gained recognition for starring in Dead Poets Society (1989).
+He established himself as a leading man with the films Reality Bites (1994), Gattaca (1997), and Great Expectations (1998).
+He received nominations for the Academy Award for Best Supporting Actor for his roles in the crime thriller Training Day (2001) and coming-of-age drama Boyhood (2014); the latter garnered him BAFTA and Golden Globe nominations in the same category.
+Hawke was Oscar-nominated twice for screenwriting two films from Before trilogy (1995–2013), in which he also starred.
+He earned Best Actor nominations at the Oscars, BAFTAs, and Golden Globes for portraying lyricist Lorenz Hart in the biopic Blue Moon (2025).

-Hawke achieved commercial success in films Sinister (2012), The Purge (2013), The Magnificent Seven (2016), and The Black Phone (2021), and saw critical acclaim for his roles in Maudie (2016) and First Reformed (2017).
-Hawke has directed the narrative films Chelsea Walls (2001), The Hottest State (2006), and Blaze (2018), as well as the documentary Seymour: An Introduction (2014) and the documentary series The Last Movie Stars (2022).
+Hawke garnered commercial success with Sinister (2012), The Purge (2013), The Magnificent Seven (2016), and the Black Phone films (2021–2025), and was praised for Maudie (2016) and First Reformed (2017).
+He directed the films Chelsea Walls (2001), The Hottest State (2006), Blaze (2018), and Wildcat (2023), as well as the documentaries Seymour: An Introduction (2014), The Last Movie Stars (2022), and Highway 99: A Double Album (2025).
 He portrayed abolitionist John Brown in the miniseries The Good Lord Bird (2020), for which he received a Golden Globe nomination, and appeared as Arthur Harrow in the Marvel miniseries Moon Knight (2022).

 Hawke has appeared in many theater productions.
 He made his Broadway debut in 1992 in Anton Chekhov's The Seagull and was nominated for a Tony Award for Best Featured Actor in a Play in 2007 for his performance in Tom Stoppard's The Coast of Utopia.
 In 2010, he was nominated for the Drama Desk Award for Outstanding Director of a Play for directing Sam Shepard's A Lie of the Mind.
-Divorced from Uma Thurman, he has been married to Ryan Shawhughes since 2008; he has two children from each marriage, including actors Maya Hawke and Levon Hawke.
+Divorced from actress Uma Thurman, he has been married to Ryan Shawhughes since 2008; he has two children from each marriage, including actors Maya and Levon Hawke.